 Professor Rockcastle is known for his architectural creativity and expertise.
 In 1981, he co-founded the architectural firm of Meyer, Scherer and Rockcastle, LTD in Minneapolis, MN.
-The most recent of his many lauded accomplishments is the new University of Minnesota Regis Center for Art.
-The 155,000-square-foot, $41.5 million building is one of the most advanced art education and creative studio facilities in the nation.
-His unique approach to the adaptive re-use of existing and historic structures is another focus of his professional and academic reputation having designed the conversion of over half a million square feet of some twelve separate buildings into new, award-winning arts and residential projects.
+The most recent of his many lauded accomplishments is the new Drexel University College of Media Arts and Design an adaptive reuse of a 130,000 SF former Office building into a creative and dynamic Design school with interdisciplinary and interactive engagements between design disciplines at its heart.
+Earlier he completed the new University of Minnesota Regis Center for Art.
+This 155,000 SF facility remains one of the most advanced art education and creative studio facilities in the nation.
+His unique approach to the adaptive re-use of existing and historic structures is focus of his professional and academic reputation having designed the conversion of over a million square feet of some fifteen separate buildings into new, award-winning arts and residential projects.

 Professor Rockcastle has also written on diverse topics and edited collections of critical essays on architecture, especially on themes involving ethical and theoretical issues.
 His overarching concerns address the how and why we practice and teach in the ways we do, and how (or why) we might do otherwise.
 He regularly crosses and links his concerns between professional practice and academic perspectives.

-Professor Rockcastle has been described by those who have known him in Minnesota and beyond as "an effective communicator," "an institution builder" and "a superb administrator" who "creates a stimulating and productive environment for teaching, scholarship and creative practice."
+Professor Rockcastle has been described by those who have known him as "an effective communicator," "an institution builder" and "a superb administrator" who "creates stimulating and productive environments and communities for teaching, scholarship and creative practice."